Jeeivan/festive-finds/README.md

 **Database**

 Data Storage: Hardcoded Json Object
-**Categories:**
-Markets
-Activities
-Festive Food Spots
+**Categories**
-Sightseeing Places
+Markets, Activities, Festive Food Spots, Sightseeing Places

-**Fields for Each Category:**
+**Fields for Each Category**
-Name
-Location
-What there is to do (for Activities)
-Popular food (for Festive Food Spots)
-Info about the place (for Sightseeing Places)
+Name, Location, What there is to do (for Activities), Popular food (for Festive Food Spots), Info about the place (for Sightseeing Places), Image, Dates
-Image
-Dates

 **Website Structure**